 Christmas tree permits now available through Recreation.gov

-Every Kid Outdoors Passes/Vouchers Grant Students a Free Holiday Tree Permit
+Every Kid Outdoors Passes Grant Students a Free Christmas Tree Permit

 All fourth graders, or age equivalent, are eligible to receive an Every Kid Outdoors pass, which is good at 2,000-plus federally managed lands and water sites across the country between Sept.
-1, 2020 and Aug.
-30, 2021.
-Instructions on how fourth graders can obtain an Every Kid Outdoors pass or voucher is available at www.everykidoutdoors.gov.
-New for the 2020/21 school year, 5th grade students may also apply for an Every Kid Outdoors voucher since many sites were closed in the 2019/20 school year and families were not able to take full advantage of the pass.
+1, 2021 and Aug.
+30, 2022.

 This kid has found the perfect tree for him (US Forest Service)